agude/agude.github.io/_books/the_shadow_of_the_torturer.md

 book_link.html title="The Quantum Thief" %}, which uses foreign words for a similar effect.
 I think Wolfe's prose is more successful, because the prosody of archaic English matches the rest of the text better.

+<span class="book-title">The Shadow of the Torturer</span> is similar to
+Rajaniemi's {% include book_link.html title="The Quantum Thief" %} in another
+way: they both have very deep worldbuilding at their heart.
+Again I think Wolfe's is more successful than Rajaniemi's because {% include book_link.html title="The Quantum Thief" %} feels like it dumps the worldbuilding over you in a torrent, while <span class="book-title">The Shadow of the Torturer</span>
+leaves it hidden in the nooks and crannies of the story for you to slowly uncover, making it feel more organic.